Matteo Darmian: Inter Milan

 On 5 October 2020, Darmian joined Inter Milan on a season-long loan; Inter had an obligation to make the transfer permanent for £1.8 million at the end of the loan period, which they ended up activating.

 On 30 December 2023, Darmian extended his contract with Inter Milan until 30 June 2025.
+He left the club at the conclusion of the 2025–26 season, having achieved the domestic double.